kermitt2/grobid/doc/Grobid-service.md

 |   		| 					  |						 |consolidateCitations| optional 	| consolidateCitations is a string of value 0 (no consolidation, default value) or 1 (consolidate all found citations) |

-You can test this service with the **curl** command lines, for instance extraction and parsing of all references from a PDF in the current directory without consolidation (default value):
+You can test this service with the **cURL** command lines, for instance extraction and parsing of all references from a PDF in the current directory without consolidation (default value):
 ```bash
 curl -v --form input=@./thefile.pdf localhost:8070/api/processReferences
 ```